 How To Care For Plants Outdoors in Winter Season

-1. Remove dead leaves, mulches and other garden debris from summer before the ground begins to freeze in the fall.
-This is very important because soil substances usually harbour disease that can attack garden plants so they become vulnerable in the springtime.
+1. Remove dead leaves, mulches, and other garden debris from summer before the ground begins to freeze in the fall.
+This is very important because soil substances usually harbor disease that can attack garden plants, so they become vulnerable in the springtime.

 3. Check for soil moisture around shrubs and evergreen trees whenever the ground thaws during the winter season.
 Water the evergreens when soil becomes dry and is not frozen.
 This is important because otherwise the needles or leaves could turn brown and die.